-Salmon are one of those fish that seems to please most people, whether you sear it in a pan, roast it in the oven, or grill it on the barbecue.
-It’s a fairly easy fish to cook with room for error because of its fatty content, making it much harder to dry out, or fall apart in the cooking process.
-Fresh herbs always seem to brighten up a seafood meal, and make it a bit more deliciously fun.
+Salmon is one of my favorite foods and whether you sear it in a pan, roast it in the oven, or grill it on the barbecue — it always turns out delicious.
+This Crispy Basil Salmon is easy to cook in a pan and because of its high healthy fat content, it makes it much harder to dry out, or fall apart in the cooking process.
+The crispy basil leaves brighten this salmon dish and create more deliciously fun.

-I make fish often in my house and salmon is the meal I like to prepare most, especially in the summer months when it’s freshly caught.
-In this recipe, I decided to crisp fresh basil in the pan, before I cooked the fish, and it turned a deep green, and removed most of its hydration.
+I make fish often in my house and salmon is the meal I like to prepare most often, especially in the summer months when it’s freshly caught, but you can find some pretty tasty frozen-defrosted varieties year round.
+In this recipe, I crisped fresh basil in the pan, before I cooked the fish, and it turned a deep green.
 It was a simple process in a sauté pan, and the results were quite delicious.
-The basil turned dark and wispy looking, and tasted quite earthy.
-When I topped the sweet seared salmon with these delicate leaves, the contrasting flavors were fantastic together.
+The basil turned dark and wispy looking, and tasted quite earthy — the contrasting flavors of the sweet seared salmon and crispy basil are fantastic together.

-There nothing like an easy meal that tastes divine and this salmon can be made in under 15 minutes and on the table in no time.
-I paired my fish with some mixed greens to keep it light and fresh on a hot summer night.
+There is nothing like an easy meal that tastes divine and this salmon can be made in under 15 minutes and on the table in no time.
+I paired my fish with some mixed greens to keep it light and fresh, but you can serve it with rice or noodles too.

 2-4 salmon fillets, about 6 ounces each